Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: No invasion implies relaxation

-Let us keep the notation and hypotheses of \cref{subsec:def_hyp_dichot,subsec:setting_dichot}, together with hypothesis \vref{hyp_pos_relax}.
-For every quantity $c$ sufficiently close to $0$ so that hypotheses \vref{hyp_param_relax} be satisfied, let us denote by
+Let us keep the notation and hypotheses of the previous \namecref{subsec:relax_sc_stand}.
+For every quantity $c$ close enough to $0$ so that conditions \vref{hyp_param_relax} be satisfied, let us denote by

 the objects that were defined in \cref{subsec:relax_sc_stand} (with the same notation except the ``$(c)$'' superscript that is here to remind that these objects depend on the quantity $c$).
-For every such $c$, let us consider the quantity $\eee^{(c)}(+\infty)$ in $\rr\cup\{-\infty\}$ defined by:
+For every such $c$, let us introduce the quantity $\eee^{(c)}(+\infty)$ in $\{-\infty\}\cup\rr$ defined as

-and let us call ``asymptotic energy at speed $c$'' this quantity.
+and let us call ``asymptotic energy at the speed $c$'' this quantity.
 According to estimate \cref{dt_en_final_dichot} above, for every such $c$,